 Mistake: You Don't Mix Up Your Milks

 You already know that creamer is a no go—the stuff is filled with heart-harming trans fats, after all.
 But when it comes to picking between whole, skim or something in between the choice is far less obvious.
 For decades, the USDA and numerous health authorities have told us that animal fat is a dietary demon that should only be eaten in moderation—if at all.
 Recently, however, researchers have begun to wonder if that suggestion should possibly be revised.
-One European Journal of Nutrition review of 16 studies concluded that consuming high-fat dairy products can actually ward off weight gain overtime.
+One European Journal of Nutrition review of 16 studies concluded that consuming high-fat dairy products can actually ward off weight gain over time.
 Despite these findings, though, the USDA—and many nutrition experts—continue to recommend low-fat dairy over full-fat.
-The bottom line: It’s still hard to say what’s best for a flat belly, so we suggest mixing things up.
+The bottom line: It's still hard to say what's best for a flat belly, so we suggest mixing things up.
 If you reach for 1% or skim today, go for whole milk tomorrow—just scale back on the portion size to keep the overall calories about the same each day.
 You need a bit of fat to absorb some of the nutrients that are on your breakfast plate anyway.
-And speaking of fatty foods that may make you skinny, read up on these 20 Best Full-Fat Foods for Weight Loss.

 Mistake: You Don't Say No to Sugar and Sweeteners